legion-platform/legion/docs/source/tutorials_wine.rst

 In this file, we do:

-- Starting run context on line 46;
+- Start MLflow context on line 46
-- Training ``ElasticNet`` model on line 48;
+- Train ``ElasticNet`` model on line 48
-- Setting metrics, parameters and tags on lines 59-64;
+- Set metrics, parameters and tags on lines 59-64
-- Saving (through serialization) model with name ``model`` on line 66;
+- Save model with name ``model`` (model is serialized and sent to the MLflow engine) on line 66
-- Saving input and output samples (for persisting information about input and output column names) on lines 69-72;
+- Save input and output samples (for persisting information about input and output column names) on lines 69-72

-Create MLproject file:
+Create an MLproject file:

 .. code-block:: console

    $ touch MLproject

-Paste next code to the created file:
+Paste code into the file:

 .. code-block:: yaml
     :caption: MLproject